viddrobnic/lshop/README.md

 ### Requirements:

 - For building backend you need rust
-- For building frontend you need bun
+- For building frontend you need Node.js and npm

 ### Build